-In their fabulous book In Search Of Paul, authors Crossan and Reed argue that much of Paul's signature theological phraseology was in fact a direct response (and insurrectionary response) to Roman imperial theology.
-Since in Rome, politics and theology were the same, calling Jesus the Christ (or the Hebrew equivalent Messiah - John 1:41) was not so much an act of worship to God but much more an act of high treason against Roman imperial theology.
+In their wonderful book In Search Of Paul, authors Crossan and Reed argue that much of Paul's signature theological phraseology was in fact a direct response (and insurrectionary response) to Roman imperial theology.
+Since in Rome, politics and theology were the same, calling Jesus the Christ (or the Hebrew equivalent Messiah—John 1:41) was not so much an act of worship to God but much more an act of high treason against Roman imperial theology.
 Subsequently, the proclaimed Christ died a political death: on the cross.

 Even the title "son of God" and the word monogenes, meaning only-begotten, a word made famous by John 3:16, is applied in the Bible to quite a few others (see below).
 And to make matters worse: even the name Jesus was quite common in the time of the Bible and there are five separate individuals named Jesus mentioned in the Bible (see our article on the name Jesus).

-When under emperor Constantine Christianity became the empire's main religion, Christ quickly became known as Pantocrator, or All-Ruler, a phrase drawn from the Septuagint.
+When under emperor Constantine Christianity became the empire's main religion, Christ quickly became known as Pantocrator, or All-Ruler, a phrase drawn from the Septuagint (and please read our article on the name Nazarene for a closer look at this).
 During the time of the great plague, Christ became the Man of Sorrows.
 The Reformation brought the Bible into the common home, and Jesus became mostly depicted as one of us, a sympathetic teacher with his friends and followers.

-In our day and age of individual freedom, Christ is depicted in all possible ways, with all available skin colors and attire, even up to Catholicism Wow's atrocious Buddy Christ.
+In our day and age of individual freedom, Christ is depicted in all possible ways, with all available skin colors and attire, even up to Catholicism Wow's nice tried but still wholly atrocious Buddy Christ.

 Since Paul says that the Spirit searches all things, perhaps we should start calling Him the Great Search Engine.
 Or since in Him and by Him everything was made, and in Him all things hold together, perhaps The Great Server would apply.
 Perhaps not.
 But all these various depictions show that no matter how intimate Christ is experienced, or how much reverence we feel for Him, His ultimate personality or even most fundamental function is utterly difficult to grasp.